Dental Veneers in Toronto, ON

 To add a veneer to a tooth, some of the enamel needs removing to make room for it.
 Using a dental grinder, the st clair west dentist will remove about 1/2 millimeter of enamel.
 After the dental veneer comes from the dental laboratory, the dentist will put it up to the tooth to trim excess material for a precise fit.
 Then, after finishing the trimming, the dentist will glue the veneer in place.

 Our dentists at Arlington Dental offer dental veneers in Toronto, ON, consisting of porcelain or composite resin.
 Most patients choose porcelain veneers because it looks more like real tooth enamel.
 Light reflects off the material like it does enamel, so it looks more realistic than composite veneers.

 However, if cost is a concern that you have about these cosmetic pieces, then composite resin is less expensive than porcelain.
-Our dentists are skilled at sculpting the material so that a veneer looks real, and it can cover the flaws of the tooth nearly perfectly.
+Our dentists in Toronto, ON are skilled at sculpting the material so that a veneer looks real, and it can cover the flaws of the tooth nearly perfectly.